Table of Contents

 What is a Liquidity Ratio?

-As complicated as it may sound a liquidity ratio is nothing but the ability of a business or company to pay off its debts.
+As complicated as it may sound It is nothing but the ability of a business or company to pay off its debts.

 In other words, a liquidity ratio shows whether a company has enough current assets to cover its liabilities.